 With the legalisation of drugs in some countries around the world and the rampant portrayal of drug use in popular media, from Hollywood movies to internet memes, it is hard to avoid exposing your teen to the unwanted influences of drugs.

 It could happen while your child is on a holiday abroad, at a nightclub or at a late house party you are unaware about.
 Whatever the situation, you will want your teen to be empowered and armed to make the right decision when the choice arises.

-Know the law
+Tip #1: Know the Law

 Teens are more susceptible to drug use when they experience difficulties at home or at school.
-Drugs then become a means of escape or hope at finding a way out.
-Be a part of your teen͛s life and make an effort to know his or her friends, usual hangouts and routines.
+Drugs then become a means of escape or hope of finding a way out.
+Be a part of your teen’s life and make an effort to know his or her friends, usual hangouts and routines.
 Show concern and be actively involved so that he or she always has you as a trusted confidante.

 A teen with a strong sense of self-worth and independence is less likely to succumb to the peer pressure of drug use.
 Encourage your teen to develop and articulate his or her own sensible opinion on a variety of issues including drugs.
-Teach your teen how to be firm yet polite in saying 'no' and how to walk away from uncomfortable situations with dignity.
+Teach your teen how to be firm yet polite in saying "no" and how to walk away from uncomfortable situations with dignity.

 Let your child know about the other real and irreversible consequences of drug use and addiction, which include:

-- Physical health problems, including unforeseeable death
+• Physical health problems, including unforeseeable death

-- Mental health issues and irreversible brain damage
+• Mental health issues and irreversible brain damage

-- Strained relationships with family and friends
+• Strained relationships with family and friends

-- Financial difficulties
+• Financial difficulties

-- Decline in academic performance
+• Decline in academic performance